-These Homemade Orange Creamsicles are packed with flavour, and taste just like the frozen orange and vanilla treats you remember from your childhood.
-They’re fun and easy to make, so your kids can enjoy them all summer long and you’ll feel good knowing they’re getting a healthy dose of vitamin C with every creamsicle they eat.
+Make healthy homemade creamsicles that taste just like the creamsicles from your childhood!
+All you need is orange juice and vanilla ice cream.
+They’re fun and easy to make, so your kids can enjoy them all summer long, and you’ll feel good knowing they’re getting a healthy dose of vitamin C with every creamsicle they eat.

 The hooligans love Freezies and Popsicles, so we often make our own.
 That way we can control what goes into them and make them a whole lot healthier than the frozen ice pops you buy at the store.